Five of the Best French Authors

-In this list, we’ll take a look at five of France’s greatest writers.
-All of the authors on this list are studied, enjoyed, and revered both in France and around the world.
+In this list, we’ll take a look at five of the best French authors.
+All of the French writers on this list are studied, enjoyed, and revered both in their homeland of France and around the world.

 Considered by many to be the father of literary Realism, Gustave Flaubert was born in Rouen to a family of surgeons in 1821.
 It’s quite interesting that Flaubert, who was surrounded by doctors and operating rooms from an early age, would choose to lead a literary life.
 Flaubert was initially studying to become lawyer, but a nervous disorder forced him to give up studies and stay at his family’s estate in Croisset.
 Besides an expedition to the Middle East, Flaubert spent most of his time at his estate working on his novels.